How to Fix “Graphics Driver Crashed” Error on Valorant?

 install game

-Hopefully, one of the solutions above will help you fix the Valorant Graphics driver crash.
-If you continue to receive the ‘graphics card driver crashed’ error after upgrading or reinstalling your drivers, you may have a hardware issue if the problem occurs in other games as well as Valorant.
+Hopefully, one of the solutions provided will fix the Valorant graphics driver crash.
+If you still encounter the ‘graphics card driver crashed’ error after updating or reinstalling your drivers, consider reaching out to Riot Games support and seeking assistance from your graphics card’s support team if the crash also occurs in other games.

 ABOUT THE AUTHOR